 \subsection{Setting up the Relative System}

-Consider the dynamics of the widely-used homicidal chauffeur game formulated in \autocite[Example 2.1.2]{isaacs.1999}.
-The low-fidelity planning model employs the dynamics of the pedestrian, and the high-fidelity tracking model employs the dynamics of the chauffeur.
-The state vectors are given by $ \vx\indlf = \transpose $ and $ \vx\indhf = \transpose $, and the dynamics are given by
+Consider the dynamics of the homicidal chauffeur game studied in \autocite{patsko.2018}, \autocite{isaacs.1999}, \autocite{buzikov.2023}.
+The low-fidelity model used for planning employs the dynamics of the pedestrian, and the high-fidelity model used for tracking employs the dynamics of the chauffeur.
+The state vectors are given by $ \vx[\denoteLf] = ^{\Transpose} $ and $ \vx[\denoteHf] = ^{\Transpose} $, and the dynamics are given by